dklane/dklane.github.io/java.md

 ---
 # Welcome to Java

 This class will prepare you for the Java industry certification and AP-CSA exam.
-You will have the opportunity to earn the [IT Specialist Certification
+You will have the opportunity to earn an [IT Specialist Certification
 ](https://certiport.pearsonvue.com/Certifications/ITSpecialist/Certification/Certify) from Certiport.
-See the following document for the objective domains of this exam.
+See the following document for the objective domains of the Java exam.

 - [IT Specialist Certification for Java](https://certiport.pearsonvue.com/fc/ITS/java)